rabenimmermehr/Documentation/README.md

   you checked out the correct branch checked out the correct branch
 - Under the menu *Users* create a user for each station
-  - **TODO** what's with the bot feature?
-Should/Could a station user be a bot?
-  - **TODO** Ask Lukas whether this is necessary checked out the correct branch
+  - Leave the field *bot* unticked
+  - You can provide any email address, currently it isn't used anywhere
 - Under *Teams* create a team for the stations
-  - **TODO** Is this necessary?
-A namespace just asks for a team, therefore I'm assuming it is
   - Select the newly created team by clicking on the name
-  - Under *Members* add the station users to the team as *Contributor*s
+  - Under *Members* add the station users to the team as ~~*Contributor*s~~ *Owner* (Currently there's a bug in the registry, only allowing owners to see all available repositories)
 - In the menu on the left navigate to *Namespaces* and create a namespace for the trains (e.g. *trains*).
 Provide the team you created a couple steps above as *owner*

-- **TODO**
-  - Create user for each station?
-  - when do the stations show up in the user interface?
-  - How do I upload a train?

 ### The station